 The name of a previously defined prefix list.
-This list is the per-peer RP-address filter that specifies RP addresses for which the MSDP speaker accepts (that is, caches).
+This list is the per-peer RP-address filter that specifies RP addresses for which the MSDP speaker accepts (that is, caches) from an MSDP peer.
 The RP address is gained from the RP Address field of an MSDP SA packet.